What is Pilates?

 What is a fully equipped studio?
 What is a trapeze table (Cadillac), reformer, chair and barrel?
 What are the Springs?

 A fully equipped studio has many of Joseph Pilates’ equipment.
 As in the Trapeze table, Chair, Barrel, and Reformers.
-An experienced teacher can use specific exercises to utilize spring assistance to aid a movement, or use resistance to strengthen muscles.
+An experienced teacher can use specific exercises to utilise spring assistance to aid a movement, or use resistance to strengthen muscles.

-There are also many different props (foam rollers, stability balls, stability cushions, fitness circles, overballs, etc.) that can help increase work of particular muscle groups or to help teach the body its correct postural alignment.
+There are also many different props (foam rollers, stability balls, fitness circles, flexballs, strength tubing etc.) that can help increase work of particular muscle groups or to help teach the body its correct postural alignment.

 Trapeze Table (Cadillac): Trapeze Table’s springs concentrates the power and effect of each assisted movement specifically in the area of the body the student needs to strengthen or retrain.
 The Trapeze Table’s upper canopy, springs, and straps provide for movement possibilities that enable you to engage in exercises ranging from the most gentle to the most extreme-depending upon your needs and abilities.